vedantnaik19/vedantnaik19.github.io/README.md

 # Vedant Naik | Portfolio

-Personal portfolio and technical blog built with a focus on clean typography, performance, and interactive case studies.
+Personal portfolio and technical blog built with a focus on clean design and performance.

 ## 🌐 Live Site